wanforge/quotes/README.md

 - 🎹 Avoid having your ego so close to your position that when your position falls, your ego goes with it.
 - 🏮 All great men are gifted with intuition.
 They know without reasoning or analysis, what they need to know.
 - 💧 All men have a sweetness in their life.
 That is what helps them go on.
 It is towards that they turn when they feel too worn out.
+- 📚 And the attitude of faith is the very opposite of clinging to belief, of holding on.
 - 📜 Ability will never catch up with the demand for it.
 - 📯 A goal without a plan is just a wish.
 - 🔬 All is flux; nothing stays still.